mitre/quaerite/quaerite-examples/README.md

-What you do with this information with regard to relevance tuning depends on many factors, but it can be helpful at least to understand statistical patterns that your truth set may reveal.
+What you do with this information with regard to relevance tuning depends on many factors, but it can be helpful at least to understand statistical patterns that your truth set may reveal or contain.

 1. Run FindFeatures and specify which fields are your facetable fields with the ```-f``` flag:
 ```java -jar quaerite-cli-1.0.0-SNAPSHOT.jar FindFeatures -db my_db -j movie_judgments.csv -s http://localhost:8983/solr/tmdb -f genres_facet,original_language_facet,production_companies_facet```